 In simple terms, a workflow is a plan that gets you from point A to point B.

-Zach Messler from Appian describes it in terms of a road trip: your workflow would tell you where you’re going, what you need for the trip, where you should stop along the way, when you should get gas, who you should call in case of an emergency, and what time you expect to arrive.
+Zach Messler from Appian describes it in terms of a road trip: your workflow would tell you where you’re going, what you need for the trip, your different routing options, where you should stop along the way, when you should get gas, who you should call in case of an emergency, and what time you expect to arrive.

 Could you get to where you’re going without it?
-Probably.
-But without a plan, you risk getting lost, delayed or even derailed along the way.
+Maybe.
+But without a plan, you risk getting lost, delayed, or even derailed along the way.
 Your workflow is your roadmap to success.

 Using Zach’s road trip analogy once again, BPM would be equivalent to working at a traffic control center.
 While individual cars making road trips are a part of the equation (workflow is a part of BPM), the overall goal is to monitor traffic patterns as a whole and optimize the roads themselves for a better travel experience.